Delvin233/ECS-Copilot-with-Disaster-Recovery/README.md

 ### Automated Testing

-- Set up CloudWatch synthetic canaries
+- Use GitHub Actions workflow with `force_dr: true` parameter
-- Create automated DR drills using AWS Systems Manager
+- Schedule regular DR drills using the monitoring workflow
 - Implement RTO/RPO monitoring and alerting

 ---